This post may contain affiliate links. Please read my disclosure policy.

-A simple and incredibly tasty appetizer, snack or side: Spice-roasted whole carrots with a smoky, ever-so-slightly spicy dip with creamy whipped feta and roasted red peppers.
+A simple and incredibly tasty appetizer, snack or side: Whole spiced carrots served with a smoky, ever-so-slightly spicy dip made with creamy whipped feta and roasted red peppers.

 What happened was I ended up eating more than my share straight out of the pan, holding them by the stem and nibbling them whole, while indulgently double-dipping (shhhh) into this smoky, creamy whipped feta spread.